cskoglun/BRKDEV-1970/README.md

 * **Demo 3: Verify BGP Neighbor status using pyATS** shows you how to use a pyATS testcase to verify that all BGP neighbors are established.
 This example shows how you can codify common tests you would normally do manually when troubleshooting or verifying functionality in a network.
 [To Demo](sections/03-pyats_bgp/)
 * **Demo 4: Parallelized configuration pushing using pyATS and RQ** leverages two open source tools, pyATS and RQ, to build a simple parallel configuration delivery functionality that would be capable of, in parallel, push a configuration change to multiple devices.
 [To Demo](sections/04-parallel_config/)

-## A word on the NetDevOps pipeline demo

-The fifth demo that showcased a NetDevOps pipeline is based on a previous session delivered in a Partner Interactive Webinar.
-You can find the lab guide for this demo [here](https://github.com/sQu4rks/netdevops-pipeline-lab/).
-Please be aware that this is a more involved demo that will require some setup from your side.
-You can find the demo video [here](https://youtu.be/-1-LyXTOUd8).

 ## A word on setup